litesh-bansal/Text-Classification/README.md

 - **Data preprocessing** is essential for text models, as clean, lemmatized, and tokenized text improves model performance significantly.
 - **GPU acceleration** using CUDA ensures that large models like LSTMs can be trained efficiently.

-Let me know if you'd like help with any particular part of the analysis or implementation!